Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Molecular gas

-\citet{Cybulski2016_thesis} also includes A963-1, with an estimated $S_{\rm CO(1\rightarrow0)}\Delta v=(2.290\pm0.437)$~Jy~km~s$^{-1}$.
-For this source, we have obtained a { lower} flux $S_{\rm CO(1\rightarrow0)}\Delta v=(0.85^{+0.12}_{-0.11})$~Jy~km~s$^{-1}$, at higher signal-to-noise ratio, S/N=7.7 {\it vs.} S/N=5.2 reported by \citet{Cybulski2016_thesis}.
-We suggest that the flux discrepancy {may be due to the underestimated uncertainty for the LMT observations: our interferometric data likely have a more stable spectral baseline compared to the single dish LMT data.} We note that S/N$\simeq$5 detections are somehow uncertain, even with ALMA \citep{Walter2016,Decarli2016}.
+\citet{Cybulski2016_thesis} also includes A963-1, with an estimated $S_{\rm CO(1\rightarrow0)}\Delta \varv=(2.290\pm0.437)$~Jy~km~s$^{-1}$.
+For this source, we obtained a { lower} flux $S_{\rm CO(1\rightarrow0)}\Delta \varv=(0.85^{+0.12}_{-0.11})$~Jy~km~s$^{-1}$, at higher signal-to-noise ratio, S/N=7.7 versus S/N=5.2 reported by \citet{Cybulski2016_thesis}.
+We suggest that the flux discrepancy {may be due to the underestimated uncertainty for the LMT observations: our interferometric data likely have a more stable spectral baseline compared to the single-dish LMT data.} We note that S/N$\simeq$5 detections are somehow uncertain, even with ALMA \citep{Walter2016,Decarli2016}.